Manila, Philippines - Things to Do in Manila

 Insider Tips

-Always carry small bills (20 and 50 peso notes) for jeepneys, tricycles, and street vendors who rarely have change for large denominations
+Always carry small bills (20 and 50 peso notes) for jeepneys, tricycles, and street vendors who rarely have change for larger denominations

 Explore Activities in Manila